Stem cell research

 As a company whose success is built on leading-edge science, we continuously monitor and assess new research capabilities to identify opportunities that could help us enhance the drug discovery process and deliver better medicines for patients worldwide.
 We believe that stem cell research may present such opportunities.

-Induced pluripotent stem cells (iPSC) can be obtained safely from small tissue samples from adult volunteers and do not involve embryos at all.
-These may provide a scientifically viable alternative to hESC.
-We have established a dedicated iPSC unit to facilitate the application of iPSC as a tool to derive more native-like human cells in vitro.
-Combined with internal activities, we are also evaluating the functional usefulness of iPSC-derived hepatocytes and cardiac myocytes obtained from commercial providers.
+iPSC can be obtained safely from small tissue samples from adult human volunteers and do not involve embryos at all.
+These may provide a scientifically viable, and potentially more versatile, alternative to hESC.
+We have established a Center of Excellence located at Mölndal, Sweden, as a dedicated iPSC unit to facilitate the application of iPSC as a tool to derive more native-like human cells in vitro.
+We have a collaboration agreement with Cellular Dynamics International, Inc. (CDI) a leading company in the iPSC field, and we are investigating use of iPSC-derived hepatocytes and cardiac myocytes.
+Most of our stem cell work now uses iPSC.

-Separately, we are increasingly exploring the potential to treat disease by modulation of stem cells within target organs, using either small molecules or biological therapies - an exciting new area often referred to as regenerative medicine.
+Separately, we are increasingly exploring the potential to treat disease by modulation of stem cells within target organs, using either small molecules or biological therapies - an exciting new area often referred to as ‘regenerative medicine’.
 Here, we are embarking on several external partnerships combining the best ideas and latest innovation in academic research with our ability to search for new drugs.
 We are looking for the potential of small molecules or biologics to modulate stem cells present in patients’ tissues to repair or improve the function of diseased tissue.
-Our collaborations with the Institute of Ophthamology at University College London ( announced in September 2010) and Evotec AG/ Develogen AG ( announced in December 2010), represent our most important investments in regenerative medicine to date and are focused on exploring regenerative therapies for diabetic retinopathy and diabetes respectively.
+Our collaborations with the Institute of Ophthalmology at University College London (announced in September 2010) and Evotec AG/ Develogen AG (announced in December 2010), represent our most important investments in regenerative medicine to date and are focused on exploring regenerative therapies for diabetic retinopathy and diabetes, respectively.
 We anticipate additional collaborations in other therapeutic areas.

 Ensuring high standards

-Our commitment to ensuring high ethical standards in this area of research is reflected in our Human Embryonic Stem Cell Research Policy framework, as set out in our Bioethics Policy, which demands compliance both with external legislation, regulations and guidelines, and with our own codes of practice.
+Our commitment to ensuring high ethical standards in this area of research is reflected for example in our Human Embryonic Stem Cells Research policy framework, as set out in our Bioethics Policy, which demands compliance both with external legislation, regulations and guidelines, and with our own codes of practice.

 What's next in this section